What is the capital gains tax in the US? Basically, it’s the income tax you pay on the profits from capital assets.

 Will Your Home Improvements Reduce Your Capital Gains Tax Rates?

-Did you know that you can also reduce the amount eligible for capital gains through making improvements to your home?
+Did you know that you can also reduce the amount eligible for capital gains by making improvements to your home?

 Any money you spent on home improvements can be added to the price you paid for your home.